leetcode-python-java/leetcode-python-java/solutions/dynamic_programming/unorganized.md

 ## Array
 * Array is consecutive in memory.
-* Delete a item of array will call the latter items move 1 to left.
+* Cannot delete an item.
+Actually, it is overwrite.
+Delete a item of array will call the latter items move 1 to left.
 So it is `O(n)` time complexity.
 * C++ 2D array is also consecutive.
 But Java is not.

 ## Binary tree unified stack iteration